tecoholic/LokShaba2019/README.md

 ## Development

+Copy the data from Election commission of India site to `LokShaba 2019 TN Candidate Vote Shares.ods` file

+Install the dependencies using

+    npm i

+Run the data generate,

     node index.js

-You can see that `formatted_data.json` gets generate for the consumption
+You can see that `formatted_data.json` and `party_data.json` gets generate in `docs/data/`

 Once you've the file with you, cd in to `docs/`